 The language barrier might well prove to be the greatest challenge facing expats moving to Austria.
 Although German is the official language of Austria, Austrian German differs greatly from that spoken in Germany and is full of regional particularities.
 Learning basic words and phrases – or even better, enrolling in a language class – will help you integrate into Austrian culture.

-While many Austrians know some English, they frequently hesitate to speak English unless it is necessary for foreigners to communicate with them.
-You will be relieved to know that English is widely spoken in the business world in Austria, especially in the larger urban centres.
+While many Austrians know some English, they may hesitate to speak English unless it is necessary for foreigners to communicate with them.
+You will be relieved to know that English is widely spoken in the business world in Austria, however, especially in the larger urban centres.

 Another barrier you may experience when communicating with Austrians is the fact that they don't do small talk.
 Though natives are friendly, strangers are strangers and social exchanges tend to be more reserved in public between people who do not know each other.